5 Times You Should Always Choose a Traditional IRA Vs. a Roth

 With a Roth IRA, you don’t get to deduct your contributions, so funding one won’t help you land a fatter refund.
 But the real benefit is that your money also grows tax-deferred — and then it’s all yours when you retire, completely tax-free.

 You choose your own investments when you open either type of retirement plan.
 Your investment options include:

 How Much Can I Contribute?

 The traditional IRA contribution limits are the same as the Roth IRA limits.
-In 2020, you can contribute up to $6,000 a year to either account, or you can have both accounts and split your funds between the two.
+In 2023, you can contribute up to $6,500 a year to either account, up from $6,000 in 2022.
+You can also have both accounts and split your funds between the two.
 If you’re 50 or older, you’re allowed to make an extra catch-up contribution of $1,000.

 Who Can Fund a Traditional IRA?